President Bush signs Americans with Disabilities Act of 1990

 Thats one of the advantages of our capitalist economic system, love it or hate it; the demand for improved goods precedes innovation, and this generally improves our lives.
 Truly successful architects, engineers, remodeling contractors, and interior decorators stay ahead of the curve and educate themselves.
+Liberal socialists like Bernie Sanders on the other hand, stifle innovation and make life worse for all of us.

 If you are considering remodeling a home that you or other challenged people occupy, its important to do your homework and learn what aids are available; more are being introduced all the time.
+One that I particularly like for ease-of-use and home security is the Ring Doorbell.

 Programmable Digital Thermostats Aid Legally Blind and Visual-Impaired Residents